pleak-tools/pleak-leaks-when-ast-transformation/README.md

 ## Requirements

-You need to locate [pleak-backend](https://github.com/pleak-tools/pleak-backend), [pleak-frontend](https://github.com/pleak-tools/pleak-frontend) and [pleak-sql-editor](https://github.com/pleak-tools/pleak-sql-editor) directories all in the same directory.
+You need to locate pleak-leaks-when-ast-transformation, [pleak-backend](https://github.com/pleak-tools/pleak-backend), [pleak-frontend](https://github.com/pleak-tools/pleak-frontend) and [pleak-pe-bpmn-editor](https://github.com/pleak-tools/pleak-pe-bpmn-editor) directories all in the same directory.
 Specify names for the first three modules in the config.json file.
 Read more from sub-repositories how to build each module.

 For the SQL leaks-when analysis tool in [pleak-leaks-when-analysis](https://github.com/pleak-tools/pleak-leaks-when-analysis) submodule: